 Human Factors International (HFI) UX/UxD/HCI Certification Reality

 By graduate degree, I am a BFA Applied Art graduate.
-I know the UX field existed in India and World longer than I know but I came to know of its existence when I was at my first job around the year 2007.
+I know the UX field has existed in India and World longer than I know, but I learned of it at my first job around 2007.
 I am a multidisciplinary designer.

-I opted to do User Experience Design/User Interaction Design/Human-Computer Interaction Design certification around the year 2016.
-I was going through HFI’s website since the year 2012.
+I opted to do User Experience Design/User Interaction Design/Human-Computer Interaction Design certification around 2016.
+I have been going through HFI’s website since the year 2012.

-HFI was having main three certifications Certified Usability Analyst (CUA), Certified Certified
+HFI has three main certifications Certified Usability Analyst (CUA), Certified Certified

 Certified User Experience Analyst (CXA), Certified Digital Persuasion Analyst (CDPA).